haquema/makers-javascript-fndamentals/contents/06_classes.md

   * use `npm init` and `npm install` to setup a project directory and install Jest.
   * write Jest tests cases for a class.
   * declare a class and its methods.
-  * use [Jest mocks](https://jestjs.io/docs/es6-class-mocks#automatic-mock) to mock one class in unit tests.
+  * use a JS object as a "double" or mock.
   * [use `let` rather than `const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) to make a variable able to change.

 We're going to test-drive and implement the two classes `Candy` and `ShoppingBasket` so we can execute the following code: